 Folio is far more than software–it is a comprehensive process that involves personal reflection, ongoing goals, classroom observation, and multidimensional feedback.
 Folio’s technology framework takes the grunt work out of the system so that teachers and administrators can focus on what really matters.

-The FolioCollaborative has grown into a community of 94 independent schools from around the country.
+The FolioCollaborative has grown into a community of over 100 independent schools from around the country.